 Furthermore, the dungeons are procedurally generated so each play-through will be different than the last.
 Additionally, the fact that this game was created by just 4 humans makes this game all the more impressive.
 Dicey Dungeons coming to PC via Steam.
 I recommend you check it out!

 Imagine taking the best elements of Wave Race 64 and Tony Hawk’s Pro Skater then combining them together with a splash of 80’s neon Miami Vice flair.
 Now imagine that instead of jet skis or skateboards, there are tiny speed boats piloted by teddy bears.
 That winning combination is what you get in Wave Break by Funktronic Labs.
 I didn’t get the chance to play a variety of modes but I did experience something of a “head to head” mode in which players are put in an open area and each person is trying to rack up as many style points as possible before the time runs out.
-The open environments in this game are beautifully done and the animation was smooth and I didn’t notice any frame-dips.
+The open environments in this game are beautifully done, the animation was smooth, and I didn’t notice any frame-dips.

 The Last Friend

 The Last Friend does something I’ve never seen before.
-It combines a tower defense genre with a classic beat ’em up.
+It combines a tower defense genre with classic beat ’em up attack mechanics.
 The result is a unique, fast paced experience.
 On top of all that, there are dogs!
 Lots of dogs!
 I’ll explain.
 In The Last Friend the object is to project a group of good doggo boys and girls from a horde of baddies.
 Like a traditional side-scrolling tower defense there are designated lanes that the baddies traverse.
 You can place turrets, barriers, and other weapons in those lanes to take the bad guys down.
 However, your character can also freely move within the play field and use beat ’em up melee attacks to take down any bad guys that your weapons miss.

 Furthermore, each dog in the group that you’re protecting has special abilities and assists that the player can use to take on the horde.
 For example, the Newfoundler dog can heal near by turrets.
 Other dogs can enhance your combo moves.
 The dogs aren’t just there to steal our hearts, they also add some depth and strategy to the gameplay.
 Currently The Last Friend is not available but it will eventually come to PC via Steam and the developer Stonebot Studio is turning to crowd funding to aid in the game’s release and possibly see it come to other platforms.